Medires Publishers - Article

 Citation:

-Azheen Mohamad Mohamad Kharib, (2024).
-Relation Of Prognosis of Dental Treatment and General Factors.
-Journal of Clinical and Medical Reviews.
-3(2); DOI: 10.58489/2836-2330/023
+Athen Mohamad Mohamad Kharib.
+Relation of Prognosis of Dental Treatment and General Factors.
+J. Clin.
+Med.
+Rev. Vol 3, Iss 3.
+(2024).
+DOI: 10.58489/2836-2330/023

 Copyright:

-© 2024 Azheen Mohamad Mohamad Kharib, this is an open-access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+© 2024 Athen Mohamad Mohamad Kharib, this is an open-access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 • Received Date: 29-07-2024